DimitriPalmer22/Relapse-Code-Documentation/Documentation/Powers/Powers.md

 To retrieve data, use the `RemoveData(…)` function within the `PowerToken` class.
 This function will return the data stored at the key you provide.

-The `Assets/_Scripts/Powers/Meds/DamageIncrease.cs` script is a
+The [Assets/_Scripts/Powers/Meds/DamageIncrease.cs](https://github.com/aidenr2023/Relapse/blob/main/Assets/_Scripts/Powers/Meds/DamageIncrease.cs) script is a great example of how to use this system.